 A guardian has only the specific powers granted by the court order.
 A person with a guardian has civil rights under law like anyone else.
 These rights include the rights to vote, to choose a religion, to have privacy, to choose friends, to marry and have children, and to make a will if competent to do so.

 A person under guardianship has a right to have an attorney represent him or her and to choose the attorney.

-The guardian must consult with the ward before making a decision, and should follow the ward’s wishes when possible.
+The guardian must consult with the person under guardianship and should follow his or her wishes whenever possible.

 If you are a person under guardianship and your rights are being denied, contact us at Vermont Law Help.
 Fill out our form or call us at 1-800-889-2047.